Muffins and Quick Bread / Vegan Gluten Free Banana Bread

 • Pour the batter into the prepared baking tin, topping with additional chocolate if desired.

-• Bake for 45-50 minutes, or until a toothpick or skewer inserted into the centre of the loaf comes out clean.
-The top of the loaf should be quite golden in colour.
+• Bake for 45-50 minutes, or until a toothpick or skewer inserted into the middle of the loaf comes out clean.
+The top of the loaf should be golden in colour.

 • Cool the banana bread in the tin for ten minutes before removing and cooling fully on a rack.
-This keeps well for 3-4 days in a sealed container at room temperature and freezes well.
+This keeps well for 3 to 4 days in a sealed container at room temperature and freezes well.

 Notes

-• Please note that the volume/weight for the flours is not incorrect – buckwheat flour is heavier and of a very fine grind, so it weighs more per cup.
+• Please note that the volume/weight for the flours is not incorrect – buckwheat flour is heavier and very finely ground, so it weighs more per cup.

 Nutrition